ymollard/python-advanced-slides/exercises.md

 ## Part 6: Automate package building and testing with `tox`
 ### 6.1.
 Make your package installable

-Refer to the doc about [package creation](https://packaging.python.org/tutorials/packaging-projects).
+Refer to the doc about [package creation](https://packaging.python.org/tutorials/packaging-projects) and make your package installable.
+Move your code into a new `src/` directory as recommanded by the doc.

 Create a dynamic metadata file `pyprojet.toml` and update its metadata (package name, author, dependencies if any).

 Delete the `sys.path` workaround in test files since your package is now installable.

+But do not try to run the tests now, since the package is not yet installed in your venv.

 ---

 ### 6.2.
 Install, configure and run `tox`
 Refer to the [`tox` basic example](https://tox.wiki/en/latest/#basic-example).
-Create a basic `tox.ini` so that your package is built and tested against Python 3.10 and 3.9.
+Create a basic `tox.ini` so that your package is built and tested against Python 3.10 + 3.9

 Install and run tox in your project.
 Make sure all tests pass in both environments.